saucelabs/sauce-docs/docs/api-testing/composer/other-components.md

 #### Lang: Javascript

-In this mode you can create your variable by writing a Javascript script in the `Content` field.
+In this mode you can create your variable by writing a Javascript script in the `Body` field.
 It can be a complete script with variable declarations or loops.

 For example, you have a JWT token stored in the `token` variable and we need to decode it and return the JSON payload it was generated from: